 e-Learning: online or distance learning

-e-learning is a term that refers to online or distance learning, which uses digital technologies to deliver education and training over the Internet [7, 8].
+E-learning is a term that refers to online or distance learning, which uses digital technologies to deliver education and training over the internet [7, 8].
 Learning materials are delivered through an online learning platform and may include videos, readings, quizzes, discussion forums, and other interactive activities [9].
-Students can access learning materials from anywhere and at any time, giving them greater flexibility in their learning [10].
+Students can access learning materials from anywhere and at any time, increasing their flexibility in their learning [10].

 During the COVID-19 pandemic, many universities around the world adopted e-learning to continue online teaching and learning [1].
 The pandemic forced many educational institutions to temporarily close their campuses and look for alternatives to continue offering education to students [11].
-E-learning became a popular option, allowing students to continue their education from home and remain safe during the pandemic.
-Many universities use online tools and platforms to offer live, recorded lectures, assignments, and assessments to students.
+E-learning has become a popular option, allowing students to continue their education from home and remain safe during the pandemic.
+Many universities use online tools and platforms to offer lives, recorded lectures, assignments, and assessments to students.

 Journal Club

 A journal club is a group meeting where recent scientific articles are discussed.
 These meetings are common in academic and medical settings but can also be held in other contexts, such as in a company or study group [5, 12, 13].
-For over a century, physicians have widely utilized journal clubs as a valuable tool for enhancing their critical assessment skills [4, 6, 14].
+For over a century, physicians have widely utilized journal clubs as valuable tools for enhancing their critical assessment skills [4, 6, 14].

 The main objective of a journal club is to promote critical discussion and the exchange of ideas about recent research in a given field.
-Participants read and analyze selected articles before the meeting and then discuss their findings, methods, and conclusions.
+The participants read and analyzed selected articles before the meeting and then discussed their findings, methods, and conclusions.
 This helps keep participants updated with the latest research and allows them to learn from others [15].
 A journal club can also be an opportunity to improve critical and communication skills, as participants must explain and justify their views in a respectful and constructive environment.

 In a university environment, a journal club can be an excellent way to encourage critical discussion and the exchange of ideas between students and professors.
 Students can have the opportunity to learn from professors and peers about the latest research in their field, and professors can take the opportunity to guide students in critically analyzing the literature [13].

-Collaborative-metacognitive use of science literature teaching approach (CMSLTA)
+Collaborative-metacognitive use of the science literature teaching approach (CMSLTA)

-The Collaborative-metacognitive use of science literature teaching approach (CMSLTA) is a pedagogical strategy that focuses on the use of collaborative and metacognitive scientific literature to enhance comprehension and critical thinking in science students [16].
+The collaborative-metacognitive use of the science literature teaching approach (CMSLTA) is a pedagogical strategy that focuses on the use of collaborative and metacognitive scientific literature to enhance comprehension and critical thinking in science students [16].
 The goal of the CMSLTA approach is to help students develop skills in reading, comprehending, analyzing, and evaluating scientific texts, as well as working in teams to discuss and solve complex problems in science [17, 18].
-The CMSLTA strategy is based on the idea that active and collaborative learning, as well as metacognitive reflection on the learning process itself, can enhance understanding of science and promote advanced cognitive skills.
+The CMSLTA strategy is based on the idea that active and collaborative learning, as well as metacognitive reflection on the learning process itself, can enhance the understanding of science and promote advanced cognitive skills.

-The journal club could be considered CMSLTA.
+The journal club could be considered the CMSLTA.
 It refers to a teaching approach that engages students in the discussion and critical analysis of scientific literature, with a focus on the development of metacognitive skills such as reflection and self-regulation.